canonical/vanilla-framework/templates/docs/base/forms.md

 View example of the password toggle
 </a></div>

+## Deprecated

+<span class="p-label--deprecated">Deprecated</span>

+We have updated the form validation pattern, the error message is now positioned before the input (excluding on stacked and inline forms).
+The previous order of error message after input is now deprecated.

+<div class="embedded-example"><a href="/docs/examples/patterns/forms/form-deprecated/" class="js-example">
+View example of the deprecated form
+</a></div>

 ## Import

 To import just this base element into your project, copy the snippet below and include it in your main Sass file.